wp-plugins/paypal-subscription-button/readme.txt

 == Description ==

-Paypal Subscription Button is a paypal plugin for Wordpress.
-It integrates paypal Subscription button and paypal Buy Now button into Wordpress.
-This plugin is primarily for membership sites, which means, you can use this with other membership plugins.
+Paypal Subscription Button is a paypal plugin for WordPress.
+You can implement recurring payments using subscription button and one time payments using Buy Now button with this plugin.
+Together with User Access Manager, you can create a membership site easily.

 I created this plugin because I couldn't find a paypal plugin that integrates and works well and FREE.
 So far, all of the membership plugins for Wordpress I tested are broken. :-) I hope this one will finally end the agony of the people who seek the same functionality as me.